The G-invariant graph Laplacian: The FFT over

-Recall that the Fourier expansion of a function over a Lie group $G$ is given by the elements of its IURs.
+Recall that the Fourier series of a function over a Lie group $G$ is given by the elements of its IURs.
 The elements of the IURs of $SU(2)$ are given by (see \cite{specialFunc})

 with $P_{mn}^\ell(\cos \beta)$ given by